AI-ready data diagnostic Two diagnostic paths: $5K-$7.5K entry, $12K-$20K flagship

 Need a different route?

-When AI readiness audit is the right path versus Data Foundation
+When the AI-Ready Data Diagnostic is the right path versus Data Foundation

-Use the AI Readiness Audit when the business is already pushing for copilots, scoring, routing, or automation and you need a practical yes, no, or not-yet answer.
+Use the AI-Ready Data Diagnostic when the business is already pushing for copilots, scoring, routing, or automation and you need a practical yes, no, or not-yet answer on the metrics those tools would trust.
 If the review exposes broken source reliability, warehouse logic, or missing system-of-record ownership across the business, Data Foundation is usually the better first move.
 If the data is trusted but the question is how to push it into CRM, lifecycle, or product workflows, Data Activation is usually the next path.

 See all services

-Get the framework we use to assess AI readiness before the tooling conversation
+Get the framework we use to assess AI-ready data before the tooling conversation

 Not ready to book yet?

-Get the framework we use to assess AI readiness before the tooling conversation
+Get the framework we use to assess AI-ready data before the tooling conversation

 Most AI failures are data hygiene failures in disguise.
 This framework shows how we evaluate source reliability, governance gaps, and workflow fit before recommending any AI investment so you do not automate a mess.